 Government must reintroduce ban on evictions - Eoin Ó Broin TD

-Sinn Féin spokesperson on Housing Eoin Ó Broin TD has called on the government to immediately reintroduce the ban on evictions, given the new public health advice banning household visits.
+Sinn Féin spokesperson on Housing Eoin Ó Broin TD has called on the government to reintroduce the ban on evictions, notices to quit and rent increases.
+The call comes as the government looks set to introduce a new round of Covid-19 restrictions.

 Teachta Ó Broin said: